xHybred/DLSSEnhancer/README.md

 **Example:** Opening DLSSTweaks.ini > going down to "Quality" > replacing "0.66666667" with "0.849231" *(Ultra Quality+)* > save changes.

 Also make sure "Enable" under "DLSSQualityLevels" is set to "true"

 ---
+### Letter Presets

+Preset A & B (intended for Perf/Bal/Quality)
+Combats ghosting for elements with missing inputs

+Preset C (intended for Perf/Bal/Quality)
+Favors current frame information, reducing ghosting at the expense of image stability

+Preset D (intended for Perf/Bal/Quality)
+Favors prior frame information, improving image stability at the expense of ghosting

+Preset E: Blend between D & C, equal stability to D but slightly more ghosting than C

+Preset F (intended for Ultra Perf/DLAA)
+No information given

+---
 ### Game Compatibility